Mount Lucia (New Zealand): Description

 Mount Lucia is part of the Liebig Range of the Southern Alps and is situated in the Canterbury Region of the South Island.
 Precipitation runoff from the mountain's slopes drains into the Cass River.
 Topographic relief is significant as the summit rises 1180. m above Ailsa Stream in 1.5 kilometre, and 1450. m above the Cass River Valley in three kilometres.
 The nearest higher peak is The Abbot, five kilometres to the southwest.
 The first ascent of the summit was possibly made in 1891 by Noel Brodrick with survey team.

 Etymology

 This mountain was named in January 1909 by mountaineer Guy Mannering to honour his first wife, Lucy Mannering (1869–1913).
-From January through March 1913, Lucy stayed at The Hermitage Hotel with her family during which time she climbed Mount Sealy and Hochstetter Dome, and she also attempted to climb Aoraki / Mount Cook with her husband.
+From January through March 1913, Lucy stayed at the Hermitage Hotel, Mount Cook Village, with her family during which time she climbed Mount Sealy and Hochstetter Dome, and she also attempted to climb Aoraki / Mount Cook with her husband.
 She drowned at Aratiatia Rapids on 19 March 1913 at the end of that long holiday while fishing at the Waikato River, despite her husband's attempts to rescue her.